1946 Italian general election

-General elections were held in Italy on Sunday, 2 June 1946.
+General elections were held in Italy on Sunday 2 and also on Monday 3 June (but until noon) 1946.
 They were the first after World War II and elected 556 deputies to the Constituent Assembly.
 Theoretically, a total of 573 deputies were to be elected, but the election did not take place in the Julian March and in South Tyrol, which were under military occupation by the United Nations.

-For the first time, Italian women were allowed to vote in a national election.
-It was held concurrently with the 1946 Italian institutional referendum on the abolition of the monarchy.
+For the first time, Italian women were allowed to vote in a national election and run for a seat in the Constituent Assembly.

+This election was held concurrently with the 1946 Italian institutional referendum on the abolition of the monarchy.

 Electoral system

 To emphasise the restoration of democracy after the fascist era, a pure party-list proportional representation was chosen.
 Italian provinces were united in 31 constituencies, each electing a group of candidates.
 At constituency level, seats were divided between open lists using the largest remainder method with the Imperiali quota.
 Remaining votes and seats were transferred at national level, where special closed lists of national leaders received the last seats using the Hare quota.